PDAL/PDAL/doc/workshop/exercises/analysis/colorization/colorization.rst

 Use one of the point cloud visualization tools you installed to take a look at your ``uncompahgre-colored.laz`` output.
 In the example below, we simply opened the file using the http://plas.io website.
+If the point cloud is not colorized upon opening the file, drag one of the “Colorization” options onto the cloud from the settings bar to the right.

 .. image:: ../../../images/colorize-umpaghre-colored.png